pennomi/comics/README.md

   - [ ] Make left margin slightly smaller on O
   - [ ] Slightly smaller space
   - [ ] Russian characters
+  - [ ] Adjust everything down a pixel or so
 - [ ] New Reader "Quests" Section
   - [ ] Subscribe to RSS feed
   - [ ] Social Share Functionality